Sabroom

 Sabroom is a town and a Nagar Panchayat in South Tripura district in the Indian state of Tripura.
 It is located on the banks of the Feni River, which separates India and Bangladesh.
-Most of the population speak Noakhailla.
 It is believed that during the Bangladesh War of Independence in 1971, the Hindu society people migrated to Sabroom from Noakhali and Feni districts of Bangladesh.

 Geography

 Sabroom is located at 23.00°N 91.73°E. It has an average elevation of 26 m.